-You may review the paths for both the planned trajectory and projected targeting cannula paths using the Align Step.
+You may review the paths for both the planned trajectory and projected targeting cannula paths using tools in the step control panel.

-> To review the selected trajectory path
+To review the selected trajectory path

 - Use the Trajectory Selector available in the step control panel to select a trajectory path that you would like to review (see Selecting a Trajectory Pg.
-69). - 2.
+77). - 2.
 If necessary, change the orientation of the viewing layout to the desired orientation (see Changing a Viewing Layout Orientation Pg.
-77). - 3.
-Observe the graphic annotations overlaid on the scan rendered in the right-most viewport to visually assess the cross section of the planned trajectory. - 4.
+84). - 3.
+Observe the graphic annotations overlaid on the scan rendered in the rightmost viewport to visually assess the cross section of the planned trajectory. - 4.
 Use the Image Scroller (see Image Scroller Pg.
-81) or Arrow tool (see Arrow Tool Pg.
-85) to scroll along the trajectory path in the right-most viewport. - 5.
+89) or Arrow tool (see Arrow Tool Pg.
+93) to scroll along the trajectory path in the right-most viewport. - 5.
 Select GO TO Target from the step control panel to navigate to the selected trajectory's target point.
-Alternatively, click the button. - 6.
+Alternatively, click the >> button. - 6.
 Select GO TO Entry from the step control panel to navigate to the selected trajectory's entry point.
-Alternatively, click the ■ button.
+Alternatively, click the I button.